CIT2318/mysql-foreign-keys-joins/README.md

 (15, 1),
 (16, 6);
 ```
-Again, test your understanding by adding some additional rows to this table.
+Again, test your understanding by adding some additional rows to this table to specify genres for the the new film you have added.

 ## Getting data out using a join
 Run the following SQL statement